-- a.
-Interline Misconnection: - i.
-In case of missed connections, the delivering carrier causing the missed connection is responsible for the passenger's expenses incurred at the transfer point.
+- Interline Misconnection: a. - In case of missed connections, the delivering carrier causing the missed connection is responsible for the passenger's expenses incurred at the transfer point.
 (Hotel accommodation, meal & transportation) - b.
-In the case of Flight irregularities such as: - Delayed flight. - ii.
+In the case of Flight irregularities such as: - Delayed flight. i. - ii.
 Cancellation. - iii.
-Diversion. - c.
-Any passenger who has a confirmed booking or has been accepted on the flight will be offered the following at KA expense: - i.
+Diversion. - Any passenger who has a confirmed booking or has been accepted on the flight C. will be offered the following at KA expense: - i.
 Refreshment/Meals in accordance with the scale above. - ii.
 Hotel accommodation, if a delay exceeds 6 hours or a night stop is involved.
-Local passengers with the possibility of returning to their home are excluded from this facility. - iii.
-Delay message facilities.
-(SITA or Telex as available.)
+Local passengers with the possibility of returning to their home are excluded from this facility. - Delay message facilities.
+(SITA or Telex as available.) iii.